 As you attempt bigger panoramas, you might want to try third party software: good free ones include Microsoft I.C.E. and Hugin; MS ICE has an intersesting feature whereby you can create panoramas from a video file, while Hugin is a top-notch open-source program, but its learning curve is steep and has a rather convoluted user interface.
 Better, user-friendly commercial programs include Autopano Giga and PTGui.
 An interesting, lesser-known alternative is PTAssembler, which has an amazing variety of panaromic projections.

 With larger panoramas, numbering in the hundreds of images, computer power becomes a factor.
 With gigapan org's own stitching software, I have successfully stitched a panorama of 1600 images, and the company claims up to 2000 images can be stitched with just 2GB of RAM.
 GigaPan's premium program, StitchEFX, also has some quite handy extra features, such as colour correction, and the ability to manually move individual images around, like you would pieces of a jig-saw puzzle.
 I use those features a lot in certain situations.
-AutoPano Giga's software does a better job in terms of anti-ghosting, colour-correction and varied projections, however, you need a lot more RAM.
+AutoPano Giga's software does a better job in terms of anti-ghosting and has more variety of projections, however, you need a lot more RAM.
 The biggest pano I have been able to stitch with APG on my ancient laptop tops out at around 250 images.
 Upgrading my computer would certainly raise this limit considerably.
 Over at the APG forum, there are members who will stitch your panorama for you, so I wouldn't limit my shots on that account alone; sometimes I shoot a large number of images with an eye to stitching it at a later date.
 In any case if you have the Gigapn mechanism you would also have GigaPan's free, standard stitching program, which can process over a thousand properly-shot set of panorama images with ease.